Officials identify firefighters killed in deadly Texas blast

 As the probe into the blast continued, hundreds of residents of the town, known locally for its Czech heritage, sought healing at church services on Sunday.

-About 200 people - including farmers, military veterans and migrant workers - packed into the Church of the Assumption in the centre of the town for Catholic mass.
+About 200 people - including farmers, military veterans and migrant workers - packed into the Church of the Assumption in the center of the town for Catholic mass.

 Father Boniface Onjefu offered prayers for the 14 dead and nearly 200 injured in the blast, urging the congregation to "be strong and move our beloved city ahead.
 God is with us."